RaviPatel1713/naive-bayes-cpp/README.md

-# Naive Bayes Classifier in C++
+# Naive Bayes Image Classification using Cinder Graphics Framework

-This project implements a Naive Bayes classifier in C++.
-The Naive Bayes algorithm is a popular machine learning technique used for classification tasks.
-It leverages the probabilistic relationship between input features and target labels to make predictions.
+This repository contains a C++ implementation of the Naive Bayes algorithm for image classification, specifically designed to classify 28 by 28-pixel images.
+The application utilizes the Cinder graphics framework to provide a visually interactive interface for training and testing image classification models.

 ## Features

-- **Naive Bayes Implementation**: The project includes a complete implementation of the Naive Bayes algorithm in C++.
-It incorporates the necessary calculations and data structures to train a model and perform classification based on the provided features.
+- **Naive Bayes Classification**: The implementation includes the Naive Bayes algorithm, a popular probabilistic classifier widely used in machine learning.
+It leverages the assumption of independence between features to efficiently classify images based on their pixel values.

-- **Data Preprocessing**: The implementation provides functionality for preprocessing input data.
-It handles tasks such as feature scaling, handling missing values, and categorical feature encoding.
-These preprocessing steps ensure that the input data is properly prepared for training and classification.
+- **Image Dataset**: The application supports a dataset of 28 by 28-pixel images for training and testing the classification model.
+The dataset can be easily loaded and processed to extract the relevant features required by the Naive Bayes algorithm.

-- **Model Training and Prediction**: The implementation supports training the Naive Bayes model using labeled training data.
-It then utilizes the trained model to predict the class labels for new, unseen data instances.
-The classification process follows the probabilistic calculations and assumptions of the Naive Bayes algorithm.
+- **Visualization**: The application utilizes the Cinder graphics framework to provide a visually appealing interface for interactive training and testing of the image classification model.
+Users can visualize the training progress, examine the classification results, and gain insights into the model's performance.